connxio/docs/docs/Getting Started/integrations.md

 ---
-slug: creating-integrations
+slug: /getting-started/integrations
+title: "Integrations"
-sidebar_position: 1
+sidebar_position: 3
 ---

 # Creating Integrations

-Before reading this page please read the [core concepts page](/core-concepts) where we explain a lot of the concepts essential to understanding ConnXio (CX).
+Before reading this page please read the [core concepts page](/core-concepts) where we explain a lot of the concepts essential to understanding Connxio (CX).
 This page describes the integration creation process and design in CX.

 ## Starting out